robertwenink/xyz/content/posts/CFD/index.md

 }
 </style>

-This post provides a brief overview of the Computational Fluid Dynamics (CFD) solver during my [thesis](../../projects/thesis/), which is dubbed EVA and developed by {{< cite "EVA_Eijk2022-" >}}.
+This post provides a brief overview of the Computational Fluid Dynamics (CFD) solver used during my [thesis](../../projects/thesis/), which is dubbed EVA and developed by {{< cite "EVA_Eijk2022-" >}}.
 EVA is able to solve two-phase (in-)compressible fluid flows and uses consistent two-way fluid-structure interactions (FSI), where applying this to moving bodies together with a Volume-of-Fluid (VoF) cut-cell method on a staggered arrangement of variables is a novelty of EVA {{< cite "EVA_Eijk2022" >}}.

 The goal of this post is to provide sufficient insight into the CFD solver used in this work, such that there is some understanding of the simulation process and the related challenges encountered in this thesis.
 This post is not meant to provide details on the level of complete reproducibility of the CFD code.
 A more detailed and complete description of EVA is given by {{< cite "EVA_Eijk2022-" >}}.